 Here are 10 ways to unplug and connect with your family.
 Great ways to have fun with your kids without electronic devices and really disconnect while you’re together.
 Here is what we did this summer when we put our phones away and did activities together!

 I’m guilty, I admit it.
 I am connected to my phone and computer entirely too much.
 The fact that my job focuses on social media promotions pretty much means I could work 24/7 and there would always be something to do….it was time to unplug!
 We took the unplug and connect with your family challenge for a week and I am so glad we did, could you?
 Of course when the kids were at school it was business as usual, but when 3:20 hit we were disconnected from cell phones, computers, the T.V., and all electronic devices.
-Let me tell you how nice it was and what we did to Unplug Pop Connect together!
-This is a sponsored post written by me on behalf of JOLLY TIME Pop Corn for IZEA.
-All opinions are 100% mine. (originally published 5/15)
+This is a sponsored post written by me on behalf of JOLLY TIME Pop Corn for IZEA. (originally published 5/15)

 Are you ready to try this too?